-Jacie Capra (formerly Hoyt) is in the midst of her second season with the Nevada women's basketball team as an assistant coach and third overall.
-As an assistant coach, Capra's responsibilities include scouting, recruiting, point guard development, equipment, scout team management, and summer camp-coordinator.
+Jacie Capra (formerly Hoyt) enters her third season with the Nevada women's basketball team as an assistant coach and fourth overall.
+As an assistant coach, Capra's responsibilities include scouting, recruiting, point guard development, equipment, scout team management and summer camp-coordinator.

 "We are excited to have Jacie as a part of our women's basketball family," Albright said.
 "I have known her dating back to when I recruited her out of high school.
 She has great passion and enthusiasm for basketball and working with young people.
 I believe she is a rising star in the world of women's basketball and we are lucky to have her."

 As the head coach at Wichita State, Albright recruited Capra out of high school in Hoxie, Kan., where she played basketball for her mother and coach Shelly Hoyt.
 Hoyt has established herself as one of the top high school basketball coaches in the state, having won nearly 300 games.
 She is currently riding a 73-game win streak and has led the Indians to three consecutive state titles, two of which stem from undefeated seasons.